MW 8x3 / N38 - neodymium magnet

 Avoid drilling or mechanical processing of neodymium magnets.
 Once crushed into fine powder or dust, this material becomes highly flammable.

-In the event of a collision between two neodymium magnets, it can result in them getting chipped.
+Neodymium magnetic are fragile as well as will crack if allowed to collide with each other, even from a distance of a few centimeters.
 They are coated with a shiny nickel plating similar to steel, but they are not as hard.
 In the case of a collision between two magnets, there can be a scattering of small sharp metal fragments in different directions.
 Protecting your eyes is essential.

-So you are aware of why neodymium magnets are so dangerous, read the article titled How very dangerous are strong neodymium magnets?.
+To raise awareness of why neodymium magnets are so dangerous, see the article titled How dangerous are strong neodymium magnets?.